HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

 ## Changing the language used in the log file

-This is not supported at this time.
+Changing the language in the log file is not supported at this time.

 ## Reference: Log file format